Dividend Tax for Retirees 2026/27

 State pension and the Personal Allowance

 The full new state pension for 2026/27 is approximately £11,502 per year.
-Although pension income is not taxed at source via PAYE for most retirees, it counts as non-savings income and is set against the Personal Allowance of £12,570.
+It counts as non-savings income and is set against the Personal Allowance of £12,570.

-After the state pension uses £11,502 of the Personal Allowance, £1,068 of Personal Allowance remains (£12,570 − £11,502 = £1,068).
-This remaining allowance is applied to the next type of income in the stack — dividend income (assuming no other non-savings or savings income).
-So the first £1,068 of dividend income is tax-free through the remaining Personal Allowance.
+After the state pension uses £11,502 of the Personal Allowance, £1,068 remains (£12,570 − £11,502).
+That leftover allowance is then applied to dividend income — assuming no other non-savings or savings income.
+So the first £1,068 of dividends is tax-free.

 Worked example: state pension + dividends only